 Let’s break down the three leading types of traffic — organic, paid, and affiliate — and how to use them in order to best serve your purpose.

 Organic traffic is when people visit your website as a result of unpaid search results.
-The main benefit of organic traffic is that you’re not using hard marketing dollars, making it an ideal strategy for entrepreneurs who are just starting out or have small marketing budgets.
+The main benefit of organic traffic is that you’re not using hard marketing dollars.
+This makes it an ideal strategy for entrepreneurs who are just starting out or have small marketing budgets.

-Facebook posts, Instagram photos, YouTube videos, blog posts are all prime examples.
-Organic traffic can also occur offline, such as networking at yoga retreats, hanging flyers for your health coach practice at food stores, and always having your business card on the table during intuitive sessions.
+Facebook posts, Instagram photos, YouTube videos and blog posts are all prime examples.
+Organic traffic can also occur offline.
+Examples would be networking at yoga retreats, hanging flyers for your health coach practice at food stores, and always having your business card on the table during intuitive sessions.